Overview

 The Firm may act as a third-party solicitor for compensation where and when it refers

 investment business to another advisor.
-In certain cases, and fully disclosed to the client,
+In certain cases, and fully disclosed to the client, the

-client to an investment manager.
+an investment manager.

 Third-Party Vendor Relationships